Chymotrypsin-C

-Chymotrypsin C, also known as caldecrin or elastase 4, is an enzyme that in humans is encoded by the CTRC gene.
+Chymotrypsin-C, also known as caldecrin or elastase 4, is an enzyme that in humans is encoded by the CTRC gene.
+This enzyme is primarily produced in the pancreas by acinar cells, where it is involved in regulating the activation of digestive enzymes like trypsins and carboxypeptidases.

 Function

 Chymotrypsin C is a member of the peptidase S1 family.
 The encoded protein is a serum calcium-decreasing factor that has chymotrypsin-like protease activity.
+In other words, it is involved in breaking peptide bonds in proteins.
+It catalyzes the preferential cleavage of peptide bonds from the following amino acids: